wevote/WeVoteCordova/README.md

 also remove all the manual configuration and symlinks that you add.
 This is a powerful last resort if all else is going wrong.

 ## Apple Silicon, Nov 2020 (Updated April 2022)
-The WeVote web app that has been developed as described below, can be tested on your mac.
+The WeVote web app that has been developed as described below, can be tested on your Mac.
 But do not check in these library changes, they are only needed for testing, and the Cordova build without these changes runs on a M1 processor (or later) Mac.

 ### You may need to reinstall cocoapods